-I have the honour to speak on behalf of the Member States of the European Union.
+I have the honor to speak on behalf of the Member States of the European Union.

-The Candidate Countries the Republic of North Macedonia*, Montenegro*, and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as Ukraine and the Republic of Moldova align themselves with this statement.
+The Candidate Countries the Republic of North Macedonia*, Montenegro*, and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as Andorra, Georgia, the Republic of Moldova, Monaco and Ukraine align themselves with this statement.

-First, let me thank Ambassador Bernardo Greiver, Chair of the Committee on Contributions, for presenting the Committee's report of its eightieth session, as well as Mr. Chandru Ramanathan, Assistant Secretary-General, Controller, Office of Programme Planning, Finance and Budget, for the presentation of the Secretary-General's report on multi-year payment plans.
+At the outset, we wish to thank the Chairman of the Committee on Contributions, for presenting the Committee's report of its 81st session, as well as the Controller, for his presentation of the Secretary-General's reports on multi-year payment plans.

-We endorse the recommendations of the Committee on Contributions permitting the countries that requested exemption under Article 19 to vote in the General Assembly until the end of its 75th session.
+The Member States of the European Union stand ready to endorse the recommendations of the Committee on Contributions allowing the countries that requested exemption under Article 19 to vote in the General Assembly until the end of its 76th session.

 I thank you, Mr. Chair.